mbaumer/us_hep_funding/docs/_states/MN.md

 <a name="MN-04"></a>
 [Back to top](#top)
 ## MN-04 -- Rep. Betty McCollum (D)
+### Committees
+Betty McCollum is the #10 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016